bmdeeal/ezpyle/readme.txt

 ABOUT:

 ezpyle was written as a "friendly" editor for use under somewhat "unfriendly" conditions.
-Namely, an easy editor for use on systems that cannot use a fullscreen editor.
+Namely, as an easy editor for use on systems that cannot use a fullscreen editor for one reason or another.
-Contrast ed, ex, edlin for similar, less-friendly examples. ezpyle is verbose and tries to provide all the information needed to edit a file through interactive use, even if you've never used it before.
+Contrast ed, ex, and edlin for similar, less-friendly examples. ezpyle is verbose and tries to provide all the information needed to edit a file through interactive use, even if you've never used it before.

 ezpyle is not meant to be a primary text editor, especially not in 2022.
-My main usecase was using a Windows CE device over serial.
+My main use-case for it was using a Windows CE device over serial.
 The VT100 emulation of the built-in terminal program is terrible.
-Editors like vi, let alone nano or mcedit, broke miserably.
+Editors like vi, let alone nano or mcedit, broke miserably, but I didn't want to have to muck about and struggle with ed.
-In fact, I am currently typing this line from said device.

-In general, this is for changing a few config settings here and there.
+In general, ezpyle was made for changing a few config settings here and there, or doing some basic text editing on a more powerful system from some odd-ball device.
+It was never designed to replace your regular console text editor.

-If you're using ezpyle, you're SSH-ing in from a potato.
-Alternatively, things work enough for Python, but not vi for some reason.
-If you need to do heavy text editing, you won't be using a line editor. ezpyle is friendly, highly interactive, and dead simple above all else.
+However, ezpyle is friendly, highly interactive, and dead simple above all else.
+Maybe too simple, too friendly, and too highly interactive, but ultimately, most other editors in this category swung too hard in the opposite direction.
-Often, too simple.

-I probably should have written this 11 or so years ago. :P I had a Blackberry at the time with a fairly poor SSH client on it.
+The impetus for writing this program came from back when I had a Blackberry with a fairly low-quality SSH client on it, around eleven years ago.
-I couldn't use vi or nano on that thing, as the terminal client I used wasn't very good.
+I couldn't (reliably) use vi or nano on that thing, due to some odd issues with the terminal emulation compounding with the spotty EDGE connection.
-The spotty EDGE connection didn't help either, haha.

-A simple editor like this would have been wonderful.
+Many of the terminal updates would end up being dropped, and I'd have to try and refresh the display constantly.

-Now, ages later, I finally sat down and spent an evening to write this.
+Now, all these years later, I sat down and spent an evening to write this.
-Since that evening, I've made it more usable through off-and-on work.
+Since that evening, I've made it more usable through off-and-on work, and it's now a reasonably useful bit of software.

-I hope if you use ezpyle, it's for a fun project, rather than because things are totally broken, haha.
+I hope that ideally, if you use ezpyle, it's for a fun project like using an old "dumb" terminal with a modern system.
-Something like being able to use a glass TTY or other ancient terminal.
 Even something like an old WinCE system can be "useful" like this.

 ---